 Sub-agents are not a problem for my institution because we don’t allow our authorised education agents to work with sub-agents.

 You’re not alone in taking that position.
 We see lots of education agent agreements and contracts and many of them explicitly forbid the agent from working with sub-agents.

 An independent report commissioned by the Association of Australian Education Representatives in India (AAERI) found that “agents are collaborating and in some cases signing agreements with sub/referral agents without permission from their institutional partners.”

 One challenge here is that the definition of a sub-agent is very grey.
 For example, is a migration agent who refers a student to one of your authorised agents for enrolment a sub-agent or simply a ‘referral partner’?

-The key takeaway here is that if your risk control measure is prohibiting your authorised agents from using sub-agents but the evidence shows that it’s happening then what you’re left with is no risk control at all.
+The key takeaway here is that if your risk control measure on paper is that you prohibit your authorised agents from using sub-agents, but the evidence shows that it’s happening, then what you’re left with is no risk control at all.

 Transparency is power

 So how can you control the risks associated with the use of sub-agents by your authorised agents?

 It’s important that you talk to potential and current education agents to understand if they work with sub-agents or referral partners.
 If they do, you need a clear picture of that sub-agent network – who their sub-agents are, and the controls that your authorised agent has in place for the recruitment and management of sub-agents.
 For example are they conducting rigorous and ongoing background checks on their sub-agents?

 Without that information you have zero visibility.
 You’re flying blind through risk that could have a serious impact on your institution’s brand and reputation, and potential international students.